JustCookieCookie/JustCookieCookie/README.md

 ### Hi!
 My name is Daniil!👋

 ## I'm a Full-Stack Developer
-- 💪 Мне нравится писать код
+- 💪 I like writing code
-- 🏀 Я обожаю играть в баскетбол
+- 🏀 I love playing basketball
-- 🧠Я люблю изучать что-то новое
+- 🧠 I like to learn new things
-- 👀Я веду свой блог в Телеграмме t.me/cookie_script
+- 👀 I blog on Telegram t.me/cookie_script